 - Apply pressure with tissue for minor bleeding: For minor bleeding, simply apply pressure to the top of the nail with a clean tissue.

-Above all else, before placing your pet back in its habitat, make sure the bleeding has stopped completely.
+Above all else, before placing your pet back in their cage, make sure the bleeding has stopped completely.